shrsv/shrsv.github.io/content/post/rosenblatt-perceptron/index.md

 All these things aside, we will try to cull some ideas from Rosenblatt's original paper - accessible at [The Perceptron: A Probabilistic Model for Information Storage and Organization in the Brain](https://www.ling.upenn.edu/courses/cogs501/Rosenblatt1958.pdf)

-## Memory is the foundation for higher-level capabilities
+## Memory is the foundation for higher-level capabilities (but What is it?!)

 ![The role of memory](memory.png)